Pylons/pyramid/docs/narr/install.rst

 It's useful to use a Python interpreter that *isn't* the "system" Python interpreter to develop your software.
-The authors of :mod:`repoze.bfg` never use the system Python for development purposes; always a self-compiled one.
-Compiling Python is easy, and often the "system" Python is compiled with options that aren't optimal for web development.
+The authors of :mod:`repoze.bfg` tend not to use the system Python for development purposes; always a self-compiled one.
+Compiling Python is usually easy, and often the "system" Python is compiled with options that aren't optimal for web development.

 To compile software on your UNIX system, typically you need development tools.
 Often these can be installed via the package